GoofyAhhDev/SPWebLB/README.md

 # SPLeaderboardsSite
-Leaderboards website for Strike Practice
+Leaderboards website for StrikePractice

 Made by https://github.com/apotpvp
 Dm for questions: Jordy#2411

+WHAT IS IT

-This api Runs a Flask Website
+This api Runs a Flask Website that utilizes an API to get data from a MariaDB Database and display them on the site.
+The API is written in Python and the website is written in HTML, CSS and JS.
 This api is written for the use of MariaDB! make sure you have a MariaDB Database.
 Other databases such as MongoDB or Mysql will not work.